 a Bridges of Madison Countya author Robert James Waller dies

-Robert James Waller, whose best-selling, bittersweet 1992 novel “The Bridges of Madison County” was turned into a movie starring Meryl Streep and Clint Eastwood and later a soaring Broadway musical, has died in Texas, according to a longtime friend.
+Author Robert James Waller, whose best-selling, bittersweet 1992 novel "The Bridges of Madison County" was turned into a movie starring Meryl Streep and Clint Eastwood and a Broadway musical, has died in Texas, according to his literary agency.
 He was 77.
-Scott Cawelti, of Cedar Falls, Iowa, told The Associated Press that Weller died early Friday at his home in Fredericksburg, Texas.
+Lucy Childs of Aaron M. Priest Literary Agency said Friday that Waller died either Thursday or early Friday.

 Add your comments below